Clauses 1.8 to 1.12—Conduct effective assessment

 If you are seeking registration

 You must demonstrate that you have developed all required assessment systems and materials for each training product outlined in your application.
-For more information, refer to ASQA’s general direction Resourcing requirements—for applicants seeking initial registration or change to scope of registration.
+For more information, refer to ASQA’s Guidance for Providers—Retention requirements for completed student assessment items.
 If your organisation will be using purchased assessment materials, you must demonstrate that:

 As no assessment decisions will have been made and validation activities required by the Standards will not have been undertaken, new RTOs need to demonstrate how they will systematically undertake validation.